JonathanMFranklin/whatsfordinner/README.md

 <p>This is a question I struggle with when I'm ordering takeout to the point where I miss my chance of placing an order for dinner.
 There are a lot of wonderful local restaurants here in Louisville, Kentucky, so it only makes it harder to choose, it never gets easier.
 That's why I decided to make a site that can help me choose what I should get from one of my many favorite local places.</p>

-<p>Please have javascript enabled! this site relies on javascript in order to provide you with a random selection</p>
+<p>Note: Please have javascript enabled! this site relies on javascript in order to provide you with a random selection.</p>

 <h3>CSS features</h3>
     <ul>